PointerByte/QuicksGo/README.en.md

 📊 Integrated production-ready monitoring and logging.

-Compatible with gRPC, REST, GraphQL and WebAssembly.
+Compatible with gRPC, REST and GraphQL.

 🔐 Modern security: JWT, OAuth2, rate limiting and more.